PF

 Instructions

-2. 2Heat the oil in a large wok or large, sturdy skillet over high.
-When the oil is hot and begins to shimmer, add the pork.
-Cook until browned on all sides and cooked through, about 5 minutes.
-Transfer to a large bowl.
+2. 2Heat the vegetable oil in a large wok or skillet over high heat until shimmering, about 1–2 minutes.
+Add the pork cubes and cook, stirring occasionally, for 5–7 minutes over high heat until browned on all sides and the internal temperature reaches 145°F. Transfer to a large bowl.

-3. 3Add 1/2 tablespoon oil to the wok.
-Add the bell pepper and frozen vegetables.
-Cook, stirring occasionally, until the pepper is softened and beginning to brown, about 5 to 10 minutes.
-With a slotted spoon, remove to the bowl with the pork.
+3. 3Add half the remaining vegetable oil to the wok over medium-high heat.
+Add the bell pepper and frozen peas and carrots, stirring occasionally, for 5–8 minutes until the pepper is softened and beginning to brown.
+Transfer to the bowl with the pork.

 Nutrition — Per Serving